 Without one of the major cookwares in the kitchen, I felt a little helpless at the beginning.
-Baking has become a big part of my life ever since we moved to the States from China, where ovens can rarely be found in Chinese people’s kitchens.
+Baking and food blogging has become a big part of my life ever since we moved to the States from China, where ovens can rarely be found in Chinese people’s kitchens.

 I am anxiously waiting for my oven to be fixed.
 In the meanwhile, I have been trying to make some stupidly easy stuff for the past week.
 The kind that does not even require heat – no baking and no cooking.
 The kind that perfectly falls into “simple and quick”, yet so refreshing and delicious, just like this vegetable slaw.

 If I must find a word to describe it, it would be CHEERFUL!

 The ingredients required for this dish are so common that I bet you have a few in your fridge already.

 The flavor is refreshingly good.
 I especially love the radish sprouts at the end kicking in a little hotness and leaving a mixed after taste.